Everest Base Camp Guide Service Only 12 Days

 Yes.
 The Everest Base Camp Trek 12 Days is enough for most trekkers if the itinerary includes proper acclimatisation days.
 A well-planned route with rest stops in Namche Bazaar and Dingboche allows trekkers to safely reach Everest Base Camp and Kala Patthar.

-Trekkers usually walk 5 to 7 hours per day, covering around 130 kilometers round trip from Lukla to Everest Base Camp.
+Trekkers usually walk 5 to 7 hours per day, covering around 130 kilometres round trip from Lukla to Everest Base Camp.

 With experienced guides and a balanced pace, the 12-day itinerary is one of the most efficient and rewarding ways to reach Everest Base Camp.